0xh3xa/algorithms/README.md

 | ----------- | ----- |------|
 | N           | N     |1     |

+`defect`
-- Quick find defect: Union too expensive
+- Find too expensive (Could be N array accesses)
 - If you have N union commands over N objects will be O(N^2) quadratic

 `We can not accept Quadratic in big problems`